docs

 - Generate an A/R aging report that aggregates across all clients, then drill into one practice

-- Show an audit log for one PHI read: who, when, which record, from which IP
+- Pull an audit log for one PHI read: who, when, which record, from which IP

-- Add a new client practice and walk through how payer enrollment, fee schedules, custom rules, and user access get configured
+- Add a new client practice and walk through configuring payer enrollment, fee schedules, custom rules, and user access

-- Whether audit log retention meets your compliance posture (seven years for HIPAA Security Rule §164.312(b) coverage)
+- Whether audit log retention meets your compliance posture (seven years covers HIPAA Security Rule §164.312(b))

-- Whether the BAA covers all PHI processing paths, including any AI subprocessors
+- Whether the BAA covers every PHI processing path, including any AI subprocessors

-- Whether per-practice configuration can be exported if you need to migrate later
+- Whether per-practice configuration exports cleanly if you migrate later

-- Whether the vendor's pricing structure exposes you to outsized cost when you add clients
+- Whether the pricing structure exposes you to runaway cost as you add clients

 What is multi-practice billing-company operations software?

 Software that lets a billing service manage revenue cycle work across many client practices from one workspace, with per-practice access boundaries, cross-practice work queues, account-level reporting, and audit logging that covers every tenant.
-Distinct from practice-management software that treats the practice as the workspace.
+It is distinct from practice-management software, which treats the practice as the workspace.

 Why does the tenancy model matter so much?

-Because every other operational behavior follows from it.
+Every other operational behavior follows from it.
 Practice-as-tenant forces multi-instance access for any cross-practice work.
 Billing-company-as-tenant makes cross-practice work the default.
-The difference shows up in user switching, permissions, reporting, configuration, and pricing, all of which compound as the client count grows.
+The gap shows up in user switching, permissions, reporting, configuration, and pricing, and it widens as the client count grows.

 Is multi-practice billing just a reporting feature?

-No. Reporting helps, but the underlying capability set is broader: access control, work ownership, payer and provider setup, payment workflows, denial follow-up, audit logging, and per-practice configuration.
-A vendor that frames multi-practice support as "aggregated reporting" usually has practice-as-tenant architecture with a report layered on top.
+No. Reporting helps, but the capability set is broader: access control, work ownership, payer and provider setup, payment workflows, denial follow-up, audit logging, and per-practice configuration.
+A vendor that frames multi-practice support as "aggregated reporting" usually has practice-as-tenant architecture with a report bolted on top.

 How does Medi handle offshore staff?

 Practice-level access restriction inside one workspace.
-An offshore biller permissioned to four of eight client practices does not see the other four, and the audit log captures every PHI access for compliance review.
-No separate logins required.
+An offshore biller permissioned to four of eight client practices never sees the other four, and the audit log captures every PHI access for compliance review.
+No separate logins.

 What does Medi report on across practices?

 A/R aging, claim status, denial volume by CARC and payer, ERA posting volume, write-off totals, productivity by user and practice, and payer performance, all aggregable across the full book with drill-down to individual practices.
-The reporting surface is designed for owner and account-manager review, not just operator-level views.
+The reporting surface is built for owner and account-manager review, not just operator views.

 How current is this guide?

-Last reviewed 2026-05-17.
+Last reviewed 2026-06-07.
 HIPAA Security Rule §164.312(b) audit control requirements are referenced from HHS HIPAA for Professionals.
-The architectural framing draws on Medi's product documentation and the broader software architecture practice of multi-tenancy patterns for SaaS.
+The architectural framing draws on Medi's product documentation and standard multi-tenancy patterns for SaaS.

 References